 The Trustees have reviewed the key risks to the Trust together with the controls that have been implemented to mitigate those risks.
-The Trustees note that there was a formal on-going process for identifying, evaluating and managing the significant risks for the period 1 September 2021 to 31 August 2022 including up to the date of approval of the Annual Report.
-This process is reviewed by the Trustees.
+The Trustees note that there was a formal on-going process for identifying, evaluating and managing the significant risks for the period 1 September 2022 of 31 August 2023 including up to the date of approval of the Annual report.
+The process is reviewed by the Trustees.